 Mount Elgon and Sipi Falls

-If you decide to travel to the eastern region of the Pearl of Africa, one place to definitely visit is the gorgeous Mount Elgon National Park Uganda.
+If you decide to travel to the eastern region of the Pearl of Africa, one place to definitely visit is the gorgeous Mount Elgon National Park.
 The park’s eponymous Mount Elgon is an extinct volcano that sits on the border between Uganda and Kenya.
 More specifically, Mt Elgon is a caldera, which is a massive crater formed when a volcano collapses in on itself.
 Many hike up Mt Elgon, and they often start at Sipi Falls.

 Visitors to Uganda usually fly into the country via Entebbe International Airport just outside of Kampala.
 (The airport’s name might ring a bell with anyone who watched the 2018 film 7 Days in Entebbe.)
 Kampala is the cultural hub of Uganda, being the country’s largest urban area.